jaihuni/Team-Cook/DP4 report/main report.md

 #### Jaehun Kim

+I implemented the overall design, macroscopic design like layout and home design.
+Also, I make other recipe list to fill margin and help user to be easy to move other recipe as user want.
+I drew the overall design, macroscopic design like layout and home design.
+And, I implement other recipe list to fill margin and help user to be easy to move other recipe as user want.

+- main blue title and lightgray framed template which use all page
+- homepage's(mainpage's) recipe suggestion and optimizing button
+- other recipe list
+- layout of all page (block dividing)

+There is some hard like unifing theme, or protrusion ui problem.

+But main hard point is fit UI depending on window size.
+I thought it is important to adjust UI to window size because our prototype consists of vertical boxes, so if not add adjusting size function it may cause a lot of margin.
+But it is hard to implement because it need a lot of calculate to make layout. sometime it need to pixel scale margin, sometime it need percent scale margin.

+While I implement, I learned about semantic-UI newly.
+Also, I comprehended div and other components of html and css.

 #### Nayeon Lee
 Implemented the mechanisms of the Recipe Suggestion page and worked on its basic design (task 1).